 How to Bolster Your Case

-As an accident victim, there are certain steps you can take immediately after a crash to help strengthen your case.
-Be sure to:
+As a truck accident victim, there are specific steps you can take immediately after a crash to help strengthen your case.

 - Report the accident.
 Call the police and file a police report.
 In addition, report the accident to your insurance company.